mhmughees/mhmughees.github.io/index.md

 ## Research

  I develop privacy-preserving storage protocols that use cryptography to protect user privacy.
 I am particularly interested in designing systems that guarantee provable privacy and security without any leakage, are concretely efficient and easy to deploy, and have realistic real-world assumptions.
+Most of my recent work is based on lattice based homomorphic encryption.

 ## Publications